Ireland Itinerary

 DAY 6: Jerpoint Abbey & Kilkenny

 Breakfast at the house, tidy up, and check out.
 Drive to Jerpoint Abbey.
-(2 hours 10 minutes) Explore the abbey or get a tour.
+(2 hours 10 minutes) a 12th-century monastic site near Thomastown.
+Its intricate stone carvings and peaceful setting make it a must-visit for history buffs.
+Explore the abbey or get a tour.

 Drive to Kilkenny, (half hour away) check into Newpark Hotel.